Resampling-free bootstrap inference for quantiles: Poisson bootstrap CIs for without resampling

-From Corollary \ref{clr:one-sample-ci} in the preceding section, fast and resampling-free inference would be enabled if we could easily find the appropriate quantiles of the index distribution in Theorem \ref{thm:index_dist}.
-The distribution is, however, analytically intractable.
-In this section, we propose an approximation to enable scalable inference for percentiles.

-To motivate our approximation, Figure \ref{fig:approx_bin} shows two examples of index distributions with the pmf of the $\bin(N+1, q)$ distribution overlaid.
+In this section, we propose an approximation of $p(\psi=i)$ to enable resampling-free difference-in-quantiles bootstrap CIs that are easy to implement.
+To motivate our approximation, Figure \ref{fig:approx_bin} shows two examples of index distributions with the probability mass function of the $\bin(N+1, q)$ distribution overlaid.
 The binomial distribution provides an impressive fit and the fit seems to improve with increasing $N$.
 We have found this surprisingly simple approximation to work incredibly well, and its simplicity means it is fast and easy to work with.
-We next state the use of this approximation as a conjecture, and then proceed to demonstrate its merit in Monte Carlo simulations.

-\begin{conjecture} Let the sample $\mathbf{y}$ consist of elements that can be uniquely ordered, and let the quantile $q\in(0, 1)$ be fixed.
-The distribution of $\psi$, the index of the original order statistics that is observed as the sample quantile in the Poisson bootstrap sample, can be approximated by a $\bin(N+1,q)$ distribution in the sense that